KaiNorth/kainorth_academicpages.github.io/_pages/cv.md

 * 2019-2020: Data Analyst
   * Researched, interpreted and manipulated data using a variety of systems whilst identifying issues for further analysis
   * Worked effectively with large volumes of complex and varied data.
 This data was then presented clearly to colleagues at various levels both expert and non-expert.
-  * Coded numerous python scripts to automatically classify data allowing for faster data processing and quality checking.
+  * Wrote numerous python scripts to automatically classify data allowing for faster data processing and quality checking.

 Skills
 ======